All must be aligned, but to what purpose?

 - Apocalyptic Log: The notes arguably qualify.
 We're not totally sure what happened to him, but it's probably not good.

-- Eldritch Abomination: Not directly, but A.S. mentions using the Null device to try to summon an ancient deity.
+- Eldritch Abomination: Not directly, but A.S. mentions using the Null device to try to summon the ancient deity Astaroth/Ishtar.
 He initially feels he didn't succeed, but the rest of the log suggests something happened.

-- Cliff Hanger: The ending.
+- Cliff Hanger: The ending of the first game.
 Specifically, solving the penultimate puzzle transports you to a Stonehenge-looking place, possibly in another dimension.
 Solving the final one opens a mysterious door that you then walk through.
 You're then informed you're trapped with no way back and there are many more rooms to explore.
-The developers have expressed clear intent to make at least one sequel though.

 - Combinatorial Explosion: Averted.
-You do have an inventory, but there's no mechanism to combine items in your inventory.
+You do have an inventory, but there's no mechanism to combine items in your inventory besides the obvious ones like attaching a lens to the eyepiece.
 Additionally, most items you get are pieces or keys that only fit into one puzzle since the keyholes/pegs/etc. are all different shapes and sizes.

 - Goggles Do Something Unusual: The eyepiece you get has a special lens that allows you to see otherwise-invisible things that are needed to solve some puzzles.
 It also provides a limited form of X-Ray Vision at certain points.
 Near the end of the game it apparently lets you see into another dimension.

-- Guide Dang It: Two puzzles require you to tilt the actual Android device you're playing the game on.
+- Guide Dang It: Two puzzles in the first game require you to tilt the actual device you're playing the game on.
 Might not be so bad, except that these are the only two puzzles in the game that need it, the Hint System doesn't explicitly say it until you get to the very last hint, and unlike all the other puzzles in the game it's Leaning on the Fourth Wall.

 - Hint System: Three to four clues are available for any given puzzle.
 However, it can be difficult to get it to advance to the next hint at times.